Cirrhosis: Pathophysiology

-The liver plays a vital role in the synthesis of proteins (for example, albumin, clotting factors and complement), detoxification, and storage (for example, of vitamin A and glycogen).
-In addition, it participates in the metabolism of lipids and carbohydrates.
+The liver plays a vital role in many metabolic processes in the body, including protein synthesis, detoxification, nutrient storage (such as glycogen), platelet production, and clearance of bilirubin.
+With progressive liver damage, hepatocyte death, and replacement of functional liver tissue with fibrosis in cirrhosis, these processes are disrupted.
+This leads to many of the metabolic derangements and symptoms seen in cirrhosis.

 Cirrhosis is often preceded by hepatitis and fatty liver (steatosis), independent of the cause.
 If the cause is removed at this stage, the changes are fully reversible.

-The pathological hallmark of cirrhosis is the development of scar tissue that replaces normal tissue.
-This scar tissue blocks the portal flow of blood through the organ, raising the blood pressure and disturbing normal function.
-Research has shown the pivotal role of the stellate cell, that normally stores vitamin A, in the development of cirrhosis.
+The pathological hallmark of cirrhosis is the development of scar tissue that replaces normal tissue, which is normally organized into lobules.
+This scar tissue blocks the portal flow of blood through the organ, raising the blood pressure.
+This manifests as portal hypertension in which the pressure gradient between the portal circulation as compared to the systemic circulation is elevated.
+This portal hypertension leads to decreased sinusoidal flow from liver cells to nearby sinusoids in the liver, and increased lymph production with extravasation of lymph to the extracellular space, causing ascites.
+This also causes reduced cardiac return and central blood volume, which activates the renin-angiotensin system (RAAS), which causes kidneys to reabsorb sodium and water, causing water retention and further ascites.
+Activation of the RAAS also causes kidney vasoconstriction and may cause kidney injury.

+Research has shown the pivotal role of the stellate cell, which normally stores vitamin A, in the development of cirrhosis.
 Damage to the liver tissue from inflammation leads to the activation of stellate cells, which increases fibrosis through the production of myofibroblasts, and obstructs hepatic blood flow.
 In addition, stellate cells secrete TGF beta 1, which leads to a fibrotic response and proliferation of connective tissue.
-TGF-β1 have been implicated in the process of activating hepatic stellate cells (HSCs) with the magnitude of fibrosis being in proportion to increase in TGF β levels.
-ACTA2 is associated with TGF β pathway that enhances contractile properties of HSCs leading to fibrosis.
-Furthermore, it secretes TIMP1 and TIMP2, naturally occurring inhibitors of matrix metalloproteinases, which prevents them from breaking down the fibrotic material in the extracellular matrix.
+TGF-β1 has been implicated in the process of activating hepatic stellate cells (HSCs), with the magnitude of fibrosis being in proportion to the increase in TGF-β levels.
+ACTA2 is associated with the TGF-β pathway that enhances contractile properties of HSCs, leading to fibrosis.
+Furthermore, HSCs secrete TIMP1 and TIMP2, naturally occurring inhibitors of matrix metalloproteinases (MMPs), which prevent MMPs from breaking down the fibrotic material in the extracellular matrix.

 As this cascade of processes continues, fibrous tissue bands (septa) separate hepatocyte nodules, which eventually replace the entire liver architecture, leading to decreased blood flow throughout.
 The spleen becomes congested, and enlarged, resulting in its retention of platelets, which are needed for normal blood clotting.
 Portal hypertension is responsible for the most severe complications of cirrhosis.

 Diagnosis

 The diagnosis of cirrhosis in an individual is based on multiple factors.
-Cirrhosis may be suspected from laboratory findings, physical exam, and patient history.
+Cirrhosis may be suspected from laboratory findings, physical exam, and the person's medical history.
 Imaging is generally obtained to evaluate the liver.
 A liver biopsy will confirm the diagnosis; however, is generally not required.